 Let me start off by introducing myself.
 My name is Kathy, I’m a wife, mother and grandmother.
-I’ll be 64 in a few months, and was born in Santa Monica, CA and raised in Torrance, CA. I attended West High School – Torrance.
+I’ll be 65 in a few months, and was born in Santa Monica, CA – raised in Torrance, CA. I attended West High School – Torrance.

 Why “The Hidden Pain?”
 I wanted to share how pain has impacted my own life as well as chronic illness.
 I felt this would be a good way to let friends/family know how I am doing.
 Keep them up to date.
 We want to educate the public because you do not always hear about us.
 My goal is to simply show you what I deal with on a daily basis.
 We might have to cancel appointments/ lunch dates at last minute.
 We may not feel like talking on the phone but please understand it’s not you, it’s us!
 Sometimes it’s an effort just getting dressed and beginning our day.

-In 2004, had a home based business, and I had noticed some personality changes in me.
+In 2004, I had a home based business, and had noticed some personality changes in me.
 I wasn’t sure what was going on with me until it all started coming together.
 They diagnosed me with Type 2 diabetes.
-We aren’t sure how long I had it as I had no real clear symptoms.
-Changes in moods, lots of pain, and learning I had diabetes was a huge blow.
+We aren’t sure how long I had it as I had none of the typical symptoms you see in a diabetic.
+Moodiness and pain were my symptoms.
+Learning I had diabetes was a huge blow.
 Our father (now deceased) had Type 2 – as does our youngest brother.

 During this time, I had decided to switch doctors.
 Although I liked my physician – I thought perhaps it was time to change, and go with a female doctor.
 I was having so many other issues that needed to be addressed besides the diabetes.
 Dr. D decided to do a full panel blood test on me, and she listened to all my concerns.
 She had me see the Rheumatologist who was in her group.
 Dr. L was thorough with me, and I FINALLY got a diagnosis.
 I had Fibromyalgia.
 When he touched me in certain areas, I literally jumped.
 We refer those areas as “pressure points” So, with my Type 2 Diabetes – I now have Fibromyalgia.